Not Boring Software

 Who’s behind Not Boring?

-Hey I'm Andy, the maker of Not Boring Software.
+Hey I'm Andy, the designer behind Not Boring Software.
 I grew up in a small fishing village in Alaska wanting to be a filmmaker.
-Then I got into sound design and really loved the way it could be used as a storytelling tool – you can tell stories through products too.
-I started out as a graphic designer, but that desire to tell richer stories and build more immersive experiences eventually led me into software design… which over the years has gone by about twenty different titles.
-These days I just call myself a software designer, feels like the most honest way to describe it.
+I loved telling stories and learned that you could tell stories through products too.
+I started in graphic design, but that desire to tell richer stories and build more immersive experiences eventually led me into software design which over the years has gone by about twenty different titles.
+These days I call myself a Software Designer – it feels like the most honest way to describe it.

 Next year will be twenty years I’ve been in this field.
 I’ve worked at agencies, inside big tech companies, and I’ve started and sold my own VC-funded startup.
-My first was a creative tools company called FiftyThree, right when the iPad came out.
-Back then it was being pitched as a consumption device – Steve Jobs sitting on a couch reading books and watching movies, but we saw it as an amazing tool for creativity and expression.
-We built Paper, a natural-feeling drawing app, and our own hardware stylus called Pencil (before Apple had theirs).
+My first company was a creative tools company called FiftyThree created when the iPad came out.
+Back then it was being pitched as a consumption device – Steve Jobs sitting on a couch reading books and watching movies.
+But we saw it as an amazing tool for creativity and expression.
+We built Paper, a natural-feeling drawing app, and our own hardware stylus called Pencil (the prototype for Apple’s Pencil).

-Now I’m at my happiest, running a super tiny studio with my long-time collaborator, Mark Dawson.
-There’s just two of us.
-We didn’t set out to start a company – it started as a question: can you design differentiated software?
-Like, in cars, furniture, clothing… design plays a huge role.
-In software, it’s still often treated as purely functional.
+Now I’m at my happiest, running a super tiny studio with my long-time collaborator, Mark.
+It’s just the two of us.
+We didn’t set out to start a company.
+It started as a question: Can you create design-differentiated software?
+In cars, furniture, and clothing design plays a huge role.
+But software is valued almost entirely for its functionality and utility.
 We thought there was room for something more playful, more beautiful, more expressive.
-So we decided to try, and that’s how Not Boring Apps began.
+So we gave it a try, and that’s how Not Boring was born.

 What’s Not Boring Software and what’s so cool about it?

-Not Boring is a collection of everyday apps – things you already use all the time, like a weather app, timer, calculator, habit tracker, music player, and now we’re working on a camera.
-Our internal roadmap is basically the iPhone 1 home screen.
-We’ve checked off weather, calculator, etc., and now we’re just slowly picking off the core, essential utilities that people need every day.
+Not Boring is a collection of everyday apps – things you already use all the time, like a weather app, timer, calculator, habit tracker, music player, and now a camera.
+Our internal roadmap is the iPhone 1 home screen.
+We’ve checked off weather, calculator, camera, and we’re just slowly picking off the core, essential utilities that people need every day.

-It all started with a question: can you design differentiated software?
-In every other product category – cars, furniture, clothing – design plays a huge role in why you choose something.
+In every other product categories like cars, furniture, and clothing, design plays a huge role in why you choose something.
 But in software, it’s still mostly treated as purely functional.
-We think that’s a mistake, especially when the future is going to be full of even more software, whether that’s on phones, in AR glasses, or embedded everywhere around us.
-If everything stays purely functional, that’s going to be a cold, sterile world.
+We think that’s a mistake especially when the future is likely going to include more software, whether that’s on phones, wearables, or embedded around us.
+If everything is designed to be purely functional, that’s going to be a cold, sterile world.
 We want to make software that feels alive and has personality.

 That’s why we take so much inspiration from video games.
 When we started five years ago, games were pretty much the only place you could find truly rich, experimental digital experiences.
-So we thought: what if we built our apps more like a game?
+So we thought, what if we built our apps more like a game?
 We use real-time 3D scenes, dynamic lighting, sound, and haptics to give everything a tactile, immersive feel.
-Even a calculator can have a little magic to it.
+Even a calculator can have magic in it.

-When we launched, we honestly expected just a handful of designer friends to notice.
-But the apps struck a chord with way more people than we imagined, across all kinds of backgrounds.
-Turns out, aesthetics matter to a lot of folks.
-Enough that this little design experiment turned into a real business, but it still feels like two of us at a kitchen table, just making stuff we love.
+When we launched, we didn’t expect much.
+We made it for ourselves and a handful of friends.
+But the apps struck a chord with more people than we imagined, across all kinds of backgrounds.
+It turns out, aesthetics matter to a lot of folks.
+Enough that this little design experiment turned into a real business.
+But it’s still just two creators at a kitchen table, making stuff we love.

 Tool Stack of Not Boring Software